Stock Markets Mostly Rise On Rate Cut Hopes - UrduPoint

 The report suggests consumers are spending less than expected, a good sign for the Federal Reserve as it continues its fight to bring inflation down to its long-term target of two percent by keeping interest rates higher.

-"This report could be just what investors and the Fed wanted to see -- another sign that demand is cooling off but not turning ice cold," said Bret Kenwell, US investment analyst at eToro trading platform.
+"This report could be just what investors and the Fed wanted to see -- another sign that demand is cooling off but not turning ice cold," said Bret Kenwell, US investment analyst at the trading platform eToro.

 Separate figures showed that US factory output beat expectations to rise sharply in May.

-In Europe, Frankfurt and Paris extended Monday's advance after last week's sell-off fuelled by the political uncertainty in Europe.
-London was also higher around the half-way stage.
+In Europe, Frankfurt and Paris extended Monday's advance after a sell-off last week fuelled by the political uncertainty in Europe and London added 0.

+6 percent, with investment firm Hargreaves Lansdown surging 5 percent on a takeover proposal from private equity buyers worth 5.4 billion Pounds ($6.8 billion).

 Investors brushed aside data Tuesday showing that German investor confidence rose less than expected in June after Europe's top economy saw an uptick in inflation following months of decline.

-The ZEW institute's closely watched economic expectations index edged up to 47.5 points, from 47.1 points in May.
+The ZEW institute's closely watched economic expectations index edged up to 47.5 points from 47.1 points in May, below the 49.5 points expected by analysts surveyed by FactSet.

-Although it was the index's 11th consecutive increase, analysts surveyed by FactSet had been expecting a bigger improvement in morale to 49.5 points.
+Axel Rudolph, senior market analyst at the online trading platform IG, said the European gains came as "bargain hunters entered the fray, even though trading volumes are light ahead of the US Juneteenth holiday on Wednesday".

+He noted those gains came in the context of US retail sales rising less than expected and US industrial output rising more than forecast, and despite the disappointing data on German investor morale.

 Tokyo - Nikkei 225: UP 1.0 percent at 38,482.11 (close)